 When you really want something to work, you'll find a way.
 I think this image pretty much tells you everything you need to know:

 After launching Yeezy Dating you got your first developer position, is that right?
-Did you have to learn a lot of coding on the job then?

 Yeah, so I launched the site and the whole thing crashed after about 10 minutes.
 Turned out I was saving people’s profile images completely wrong.